Cooperation for Realizing EST in the Asian Region

 As a result of the progress of motorization due to rapid economic development and increasing urbanization, various traffic and environmental issues have arisen such that immediate implementation of effective policies is crucial.
 The Ministry of the Environment, Government of Japan, together with United Nations Centre for Regional Development (UNCRD), established the “Regional EST (Environmentally Sustainable Transport) Forum in Asia” in 2005.
 While taking into account the specific characteristics of the Asian region, the Ministry of the Environment, Government of Japan has been actively contributing to realize environmentally sustainable transport in the Asian region through policy dialogues among participating countries.

-Both photos above: photo courtesy of “Environmentally Sustainable Transport for Asian Cities: A Sourcebook” (UNCRD, 2007)
+Both photos above: through the courtesy of “Environmentally Sustainable Transport for Asian Cities: A Sourcebook” (UNCRD, 2007)

 [ Regional EST Forum in Asia ]